smith-tinkerlab/repytah/CONTRIBUTING.md

 # Contributing code

 This project is the result of a community effort and all people are welcome to contribute.
-We are a community based on openness and friendly, didactic, discussions.
+Our community is based on openness and friendly, didactic, discussions.

 ## How to contribute